jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-02-09-mobula6-tinywhoop-full-review/index.md

 This flight was a bit of a letdown.
 Unlike the indoor 450mah battery flight, here I got a pretty short flight time of around **2:30m**.
 It was a pretty calm day with a bit of slight breeze every once in a while.
 The bigger battery's extra weight seemed to take its toll and was noticeable even when cruising as I had the throttle higher on average.

 <div style="text-align: center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/cbxoLULju90?rel=0" frameBorder="0" allowFullScreen title="Mobula6 outdoor 450mah battery"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/cbxoLULju90?rel=0" frameBorder="0" allowFullScreen title="Mobula6 outdoor 450mah battery" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 So how did things change after I flashed the JESC 48 kHz firmware?
 Let's compare.